Reviews You Can Rely On

 Thursday April 21, 2022

-The little things count when you're on the hunt for the best clothes iron.
+The little things count when you're on the hunt for the perfect clothes iron.
 If you think all you need is a hot piece of metal with steam holes and a handle, think again.
 Overall performance is similar among models, so details can often make or break your ironing experience.
 This is the lesson we learned as we performed side-by-side testing on some of the most popular traditional irons on the market.
 By “traditional,” we mean irons that plug into the wall.
 Some battery-powered irons are available, but they are generally too heavy, too short on power, and lack the features that plug-in irons have.
 For this reason, we left them out of our review.

 Choosing the Right Iron